 Rwanda, Uganda Gorillas and Botswana Eco-tour

-Limited availability!
 Rwanda, Uganda and Botswana – these three fascinating countries combine to create an experience offering a myriad of wildlife viewing, including the remote, majestic gorillas of Bwindi.
 There is limited availability of gorilla permits per day, so booking well in advance is recommended to secure your date of choice.

 - Tour Kigale, Rwanda including a visit to the Genocide Memorial site

 - Gorilla trek in Bwindi Impenetrable National Park, Uganda

 - Stay at two safari camps in Botswana